 What does the eviction moratorium extension mean for landlords, and what can landlords do to mitigate the increased financial strain?

 The moratorium on evictions has helped keep millions of people safe and in housing who otherwise might have been evicted since the start of the pandemic.
 However, the moratorium has significant shortcomings that fail to address the disproportionate amount of financial burden placed on real estate investors.
-Despite this, the CDC has announced a further extension of the eviction moratorium through June 2021.
+Despite this, the CDC announced a further extension of the eviction moratorium through June 2021.

 This means that landlords cannot evict tenants who have been impacted by the pandemic for non-payment of rent until July 2021 (unless extended again).